-I was given another opportunity on my Cerebral Palsy journey to see another Neurologist, to try to find out a little more on what I deal with and although the consultation wasn’t successful, I came away with many positive thoughts.
+Having already seen one neurologist when I was first diagnosed with cerebral palsy, two years later I opted to see another neurologist, so I could try to find out a little more about my symptoms and although the consultation wasn’t altogether a success, I came away with more positive thoughts.

 I went in with no preconceived ideas, hoping that my neurologist could shed some light on more of my symptoms.
 I wanted to be given another chance to work through my symptoms, so that I could link my experiences with more of my presenting symptoms.